brpaz/tldr/pages/common/travis.md

 # travis

-> Travis cli
+> CLi tool to interact with Travis api.

-- Generates a .travis.yml and enables the project:
+- Generate .travis.yml and enables the project:

 `travis init`